-The interpretation states that the date of the transaction, for the purpose of determining the spot exchange rate used to translate the related asset, expense or income on initial recognition, is the earlier of the date of initial recognition of the non-monetary prepayment asset or the non-monetary deferred income liability; and the date that the asset, expense or income is recognised in the financial statements.

-The IFRIC is effective for accounting periods beginning on or after January 1, 2018.
-The interpretation is not expected to have any effect on the Company's consolidated financial statements as this is the same as the policy already being applied.
+The interpretation states that the date of the transaction, for the purpose of determining the spot exchange rate used to translate the related asset, expense or income on initial recognition, is the earlier of the date of initial recognition of the non-monetary prepayment asset or the non-monetary deferred income liability; and the date that the asset, expense or income is recognized in the financial statements.
+The interpretation has not had any effect on the Group's consolidated financial statements as this is the same as the policy previously applied.